-Never use foul language or provocative language/gestures to a player, opponent or match official. • Only enter the field of play with the Referee's permission. • Do not question a Referee's decisions or integrity. • Encourage players to respect and accept the judgement of match officials. • Promote Fair Play and encourage all players and fellow officials to always play by the rules of the game. •
+- Never use foul language or provocative language/gestures to a player, opponent or match official. - Only enter the field of play with the Referee's permission. - Encourage players to respect and accept the judgement of match officials. - Promote Fair Play. - Promote the RESPECT campaign. - Do not smoke while working with underage players. - Encourage parents to become involved in your team and club activities wherever possible.